alukosdev/ccsp/laws/hipaa.md

 ## Enforcement

-- The DHHS is in charge of managing HIPAA.
-- The OCR is the federal enforcement arm of the DHHS.
+- HHS' Office for Civil Rights (OCR) is responsible for enforcing the Privacy and Security Rules.

 ## Noteworthy